Japan April core CPI seen subdued even after two-year BOJ stimulus

 April exports, due on Monday, probably rose 6.4 percent from a year earlier, up for the eighth straight month and imports were forecast to have fallen an annual 1.5 percent, down for the fourth straight month, the poll showed.

-That would result in a trade deficit of 318.9 billion yen (2 billion pounds) after the nation posted its first trade surplus in nearly three years in March.
+That would result in a trade deficit of 318.9 billion yen ($2.64 billion) after the nation posted its first trade surplus in nearly three years in March.

 The poll found household spending increased an annual 3.1 percent in April, the first gain since March last year.
 Retail sales probably rose 5.4 percent from a year earlier, up for the first time in four months.